spreadsheetlab/XLParser/README.md

 ### Building

-Open the `XLParser.sln` file in `src/` in Visual Studio 2015 or higher and press build.
+Open the `XLParser.sln` file in `src/` in Visual Studio and press build.
 The dependencies are already included in compiled form in this repository.

 ### Using in your project